full list |

 be in standard font, and other less-than-notable appearances will be italicized.
 Asterisks indicate books that I do not

-(yet) own, so my knowledge of their contents is limited to online research.
+(yet) own and/or have not yet read, so my knowledge of their contents is limited to online research.

-Again, I'm no expert or official historian or anything, but I am a collector and this is my best effort at putting
+I'm no expert, but I am a collector and this is my best effort at putting

 such a list together.
 I hope you find it useful and share it with your friends or fellow collectors.